 Some examples (and patterns) of Google changing titles

-The list of examples below is not exhaustive.
+Below a list of examples showing in “real life” how Google rewrites titles.
+The list is not exhaustive.
 It’s just a few examples found.

 Adding the brand name in the title